andenacitelli/adhd-wiki/docs/intro.md

 # Overview

 Hey!
-I'm Anden, a 23-year-old Software Engineer with predominantly inattentive ADHD.
+I'm a Software Engineer with predominantly inattentive ADHD.
 I built this site out to try and help others with the condition.

 ## Why make this?